 Mint Majesty

-This drink is both warm and refreshing.
-It has no caffeine, but spearmint and peppermint leaves are easy on the stomach and are effective in easing digestive issues.
+I like this drink since it is warm and refreshing.
+Though it has no caffeine, it contains spearmint and peppermint leaves that are easy on your stomach and are effective in easing digestive issues.

 Cappuccino

-Despite this coffee drink being a mixture of brewed espresso and milk, it has 150 mg of caffeine, enough to help you easily pass stool.
+Despite this coffee drink being a mixture of brewed espresso and milk, it has 150 mg of caffeine to help you easily pass stool.
+The caffeine triggers contractions in the intestinal muscles, leading to easier bowel movement.

 Caffé Misto